Customers are the lifeblood of every business.

 Most small business owners have modest software budgets.
 As a result, price is usually the most crucial consideration for small businesses.

-We focused on CRMs that have plans that cost less than $50 per month per user.
+We focused on CRMs with plans that cost less than $50 per month per user.

-Small businesses also find usability important.
-Because your team probably won’t have specialists who are experts in the CRM you’re using, the CRM should be easy to use across your company.
+Small businesses also find usability necessary.
+Because your team probably won’t have experts in the CRM you’re using, the CRM should be easy to use across your company.
 Salespeople, marketers, your office manager, and even the CEO should be able to quickly and easily add, change, and use the information in the CRM.

 And because small business owners often run into software problems, we made sure that each company offered strong phone, email, and chat support.